ste7anste7an/TUDCTF2025-hardware/README.md

 ## Library for TUDCTFESP32S3

-The library `tudctf.ubl` all the hardware components are available.
-A small demo program can be found in `tudctf_demo.ubp'.
+In the library `tudctf.ubl` all the hardware components are available.
+A small demo program showing how to use the hardware (including the IR detection) can be found in `tudctf_demo.ubp'.

 ## LVGL